Are you stuck waiting for something positive to happen? Bored at home? Parents demanding you bring money into the house...

 To find out how to get in touch with a Youth Support Worker in your area, take a look at our page on help and support in Suffolk.

-MyGo is a youth employment service for young people aged 16-24, offering free training, career support and advice.
-MyGo have centres in Ipswich, Lowestoft, and Stowmarket.
-There are also MyGo workers in job centres across Suffolk.
+MyGo have a centre in Lowestoft.
 For more details, take a look at our page on help and support in Suffolk.

 I need some money to help pay for training